uho/sciore-simpledb-maven/README.txt

 I. Release Notes:

-  This release of the SimpleDB system is Version 2.8, which was uploaded on August 1, 2009.
-This release provides the following bug fixes to Version 2.7:
+  This release of the SimpleDB system is Version 2.9, which was uploaded on August 1, 2011.
+This release provides the following bug fixes to Version 2.8:

-    * In RecoveryMgr.java, the doRecover method no longer undoes rolled-back transactions.
+    * In SortScan.java, the method beforeFirst now sets the variable currentscan to null.
-    * In LogMgr.java, the iterator method is now synchronized.
+    * In SortScan.java, the methods savePosition and restorePosition now handle the possibility that s2 is null.
-    * In SetIntRecord.java, the toString method now prints "SETINT" (instead of "SETSTRING").
+    * In SelectPlan.java, the method distinctValues now works for predicates of the form A=B as well as A=c.
-    * In RemoteResultSetImpl.java, the methods next, setInt, and setString now roll back the transaction when an exception occurs (in order to satisfy the requirements of autocommit mode).
+    * In IndexInfo.java, the method blocksAccessed now uses the size of the index record instead of the size of the data record.

   SimpleDB is distributed in a WinZip-formatted file.
 This file contains four items: